-Early College is a convenient and cost-effective way for students to earn college credit before graduating from high school.
-Research has shown that high school students who complete 15 credit hours (about five classes) of college work are more likely to succeed in college and earn a degree.
+- Be successful – research has shown that high school students who complete 15 credit hours (about five classes) of college work are more likely to succeed in college and earn a degree.

-How to become an Early College Student
+How Can I Be an Early College Student?

 - Your high school must offer Early College courses (see your school counselor for more details).